-Despite the high rate of deforestation, forestry resources still provide vital ecosystem services to inhabitants especially nearby communities, and they also contribute to the national economy and encloses rich biodiversity to multiple species.
-Forest provides crucial source of income, jobs, and food security for households as almost half of the population who lives within 2.5 kilometers of a forest earns 35% of their income from the forest.
-Furthermore, Liberia’s forests are home to 881 known fauna species, out of which 0.8% are endemic and 4.2% threatened; and at least 2,200 flora species of vascular plants, 4.7% of them are endemic.
+Despite the high rate of deforestation, forestry resources still provide a vital ecosystem to inhabitants of rural Liberian communities.
+They also contribute to the national economy and provide rich a biodiverse home to multiple species of flora and fauna.
+Forests provide a crucial source of income, jobs, and food security for households as almost half of the population who live within 2.5 kilometers of a forest earn 35% of their income from the forest.
+Furthermore, Liberia’s forests are home to 881 known fauna species, out of which 0.8% are endemic and 4.2% threatened, plus c.
+2,200 flora species of vascular plants, 4.7% of which are endemic.

 The timeline below presents the major milestones undergone by the GoL in relation to the forestry sector: